-Connecticut renews push to bar female genital mutilation
+Connecticut renews push to ban female genital mutilation

 - Trump's demand for a border wall shut down the government.
 At the same time, his company was firing undocumented workers.

-A bill was proposed last year to make the practice a class D felony.
-But it didn’t move beyond a committee vote.
+Advocates warned after the judge’s ruling in Michigan that states like Connecticut, without laws on the books, could now become “destination states” for the practice.
+Legislation was proposed last year in Connecticut to make the practice a class D felony, punishable by up to five years in prison.
+That bill, however, didn’t move beyond a committee vote.

-Dorothy Cutter of Somers says she wants legislation with stiff penalties that prohibits transporting girls across the border to perform what she calls “child abuse at its worst.”
+Last November, U.S. District Judge Bernard Friedman threw out genital mutilation charges against a Michigan doctor, arguing the federal law that bans female genital mutilation was unconstitutional because Congress didn’t have the power to regulate it.
+Eight people were charged in that case.
+The government accused Dr. Jumana Nagarwala of performing genital mutilation on nine girls from Illinois, Michigan and Minnesota at a suburban Detroit clinic.

+She denies she committed any crime and says she performed a religious custom on girls from her Muslim sect.
+Federal prosecutors are seeking to reinstate the charges.